armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 3.6.0 :

+change BatSav 32/68 and 1:5 value to follow firmware add SetNFM 68/68 to follow firmware add new video link (Youtube from 4S7JL_SRI_LANKA)

 In version 3.5.2 :

 Modify the way the setting of f4hwn is upload to the radio, now it's standard, when send data  all setting are sent